damianham/rgm/README.md

 #### Some ideas about how it will work
 - create an rgm command line program to manage ruby package dependencies
+- maintain a global cache in ~/.rgm/gems
+- clone the git project for the dependency into ~/.rgm/gems/gemname.n.n.n
 - install gem dependencies into ./rgms
-- clone the git project for the dependency into ./rgms
+- symlink the repo in the global cache into ./rgms, ~/.rgm/gems/gemname.n.n.n -> ./rgms/gemname
+- rgm install should take < 1 sec if all gems are in the global cache
 - use git tags (rgm-package) to discover dependencies - fallback to rubygems.org
+- use https://github.com/jhawthorn/pub_grub version solver for tagged github gems
+- use bundler's version solver for gems from rubygems.org
 - provide a shim so that require("dependency") will find the dependency in ./rgms or default gem location
 - provide a cli option to fork the gem and replace the clone with your fork so you can edit and issue a PR
 - only 1 version of a gem should be installed in a project, using the latest possible version number